View the page content by selecting any of the links below

 Please read this page if you are including material that is not your own.

-Please submit electronic artwork files in one of our three preferred formats: TIFF, EPS and PDF.
+We recommend that electronic artwork files be submitted in one of our three preferred formats: TIFF, PS and EPS.

 This format breaks an image down into pixels.
 The more pixels there are the sharper the final image will be.
 This is what is meant by higher resolution.
 This is the most widely supported format across Windows and Mac platforms.